Welcome to School of Bio-Engineering

 PSO 1:

-Handle various biomedical instruments in calibrations and conduct analytic task individually to facilitate the needs of patients, healthcare professional and health care industries
+Handle biomedical instruments with calibrations and conduct analytic task individually to facilitate the needs of patients, healthcare professional and health care industries.

 -